Login to AFB Member Portal

 The Network meets in-person every 6-8 weeks for a 90-minute session.

-Following the collapse of Silicon Valley Bank UK, the PRA informed AFB that it is considering a review of its approach to branch and subsidiary supervision (including Supervisory Statement 5/21).
-AFB therefore created the Branch and Subsidiary Supervision Working Group in preparation for the review.
-This group informed AFB’s policy paper on the benefits of branches to the UK economy.
+Following the collapse of Silicon Valley Bank UK, the PRA informed AFB that it was considering a review of its approach to branch and subsidiary supervision (including Supervisory Statement 5/21).
+AFB therefore created the Branch and Subsidiary Supervision Working Group.

-It will also inform AFB’s response to PRA CP11/24 – International firms: Updates to SS5/21 and branch reporting.
+This group informed AFB’s response to PRA Consultation Paper 11/24 – International firms: Updates to SS5/21 and branch reporting.

-On July 26 2022, the working group met with the FCA, PRA and HM Treasury at a roundtable to discuss these items.
+On July 26 2022 the Working Group met with the FCA, PRA and HM Treasury at a roundtable to discuss these items.
 Members can read a summary of the meeting here.
+The WG informed AFB’s response to PRA/FCA CP26/23 – Operational resilience: Critical third parties to the UK financial sector, which was submitted in March 2024.

 In March 2021 the AFB formed a working group to discuss the Bank of England’s transformation plan.
 The AFB continues to engage with the BoE and members on this topic.